danesparza/fxaudio/README.md

 Unfortunately, audio in linux is just kind of ... stupid.
 Over the course of many months, I have discovered that this service works best running as the default user on the Pi, and not as a service.
 So:  just start it up with `fxaudio start` at the command line.
 Also:  Be sure to set your default audio device using `raspi-config`.
 Also:  set your volume using `alsamixer`.
 Don't try to run this as root.
 Or as a systemd service.
 (Unless you want to be miserable).
 Because audio in linux is just stupid.
 Sorry about that.

 ### Audio output
-#### Option 1: Using HDMI
+#### Option 1: Using the Raspberry Pi DigiAMP+
-Make sure that you have a stock Raspberry Pi installation and [make sure you have configured HDMI in your /boot/config.txt](https://raspberrypi.stackexchange.com/questions/32717/how-to-enable-sound-on-hdmi).
-Also: [Buster might be a good legacy distro](https://www.reddit.com/r/raspberry_pi/comments/qujijj/no_hdmi_audio_in_raspiconfig_raspberry_os_lite/) to start with.
+I would recommend using the [Raspberry Pi DigiAMP+)[https://www.raspberrypi.com/products/digiamp-plus/] since it's now an official Raspbery Pi foundation product.
+Be sure to follow the [Raspberry Pi DigiAMP+ installation instructions](https://www.raspberrypi.com/documentation/accessories/audio.html#raspberry-pi-digiamp).
+I have used a pair of Polk Audio M2 indoor/outdoor speakers with the DigiAMP+ and it's VERY loud.
+Use `alsamixer` to adjust volume of the speakers.

-You can do a streaming music test with the first HDMI port on the device (HDMI 0): `ffplay -autoexit -nodisp http://ice1.somafm.com/u80s-128-mp3`
+You can do a test with streaming music using `ffplay -autoexit -nodisp http://ice1.somafm.com/u80s-128-mp3`

 #### Option 2: Using the speaker bonnet
 I would recommend using the [Adafruit Speaker Bonnet for Raspberry Pi](https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/overview) as well -- just get a [Pi with headers](https://www.adafruit.com/product/3708) and slide the bonnet right down on top of it (and be sure to follow the [Raspberry Pi OS configuration instructions](https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/raspberry-pi-usage) for the board).
 I used a pair of [8 ohm 3" speakers](https://www.adafruit.com/product/1313) with the bonnet and it's reasonably loud.
 Use `alsamixer` to adjust volume of the speakers.

 You can do a test with streaming music using `ffplay -autoexit -nodisp http://ice1.somafm.com/u80s-128-mp3`

+#### Option 3: Using HDMI
+Make sure that you have a stock Raspberry Pi installation and [make sure you have configured HDMI in your /boot/config.txt](https://raspberrypi.stackexchange.com/questions/32717/how-to-enable-sound-on-hdmi).
+Also: [Buster might be a good legacy distro](https://www.reddit.com/r/raspberry_pi/comments/qujijj/no_hdmi_audio_in_raspiconfig_raspberry_os_lite/) to start with.
+This option might be a little unreliable, depending on the HDMI cable and system you're feeding into.

+You can do a streaming music test with the first HDMI port on the device (HDMI 0): `ffplay -autoexit -nodisp http://ice1.somafm.com/u80s-128-mp3`

 #### Either option: Testing audio output
 Run `speaker-test -c2` to generate white noise out of the speaker, alternating left and right.